sanskritim05/sanskritim05/README.md

 # Hi, I'm Sanskriti 👋

 CS + Cognitive Science student at Rutgers University, graduating May 2026.
-I build AI systems that solve real problems — from agentic medical research tools to RAG pipelines and computer vision models.
+I build AI systems that solve real problems, from agentic medical research tools to RAG pipelines and computer vision models.

 Currently interning as a Software Engineering Intern at Universal Selfcare, doing research at the Aresty Research Center, and wrapping up an AI/ML Fellowship at Cornell Tech (Break Through Tech).